-The Housing Conduct Process is outlined below in this flow chart:
+The Housing Conduct Process is outlined in the flow chart below:

-Staff members are responsible for documenting alleged violations of the Community Living Standards and/or the Alcohol Policy.
+Staff members are responsible for documenting alleged violations of the Community Living Standards and/or the Alchohol Policy.
 The staff member will document the situation in an Incident Report, and that documentation will go to the Assistant Director for Residential Conduct, who will review and assign a Hearing Officer.
-The Student will receive a letter electronically with the alleged violations, procedural rights, and a date and time for an Initial Meeting.
+The Student will receive a letter electronically with alleged violatins, procedural rights, and a date and time for an Initial Meeting.

 A student accused of violating the Community Living Standards is afforded procedural rights in the Housing Conduct Process.
 An accused student has the right:

 - To receive a notice of the charge(s);

 - To be informed of the procedural alternatives applicable to their case;

 - To review the Incident Report regarding the charges against them.
 They may request to view the report in advance of their hearing;

 - To be presumed not responsible until evidence of their involvement in the violation is proven by a preponderance of the evidence standard (more likely than not);